wilkie/blog/posts/reuleaux-selectors.md

 The prevaling, yet optimistically evolving, perspective of gender throughout society remains mostly that of a binary.
 You are either a man or a woman and if you are not one of those two, you are pushed into situations where you have to choose.
 Our social networks, dating services, and other online communities should not enforce this broad and unfair generalization.

-It is clear that our overall society inforces this concept through its presentation in various societal forms: which bathroom we use, and reinforced through cultural symbols: such as the ones that adorn such bathroom doors and through gendered language such as binary pronouns and gendered nouns (blond, blonde in English).
+It is clear that our overall society enforces this concept through its presentation in various societal forms: which bathroom we use, and reinforced through cultural symbols: such as the ones that adorn such bathroom doors and through gendered language such as binary pronouns (he, she) and gendered nouns (blond, blonde in English).

+There is no room for diversity here.
+A person could be on that fuzzy (and everchanging) line between men and women.
+What pronouns do we use?
+Well, we should use what pronouns they prefer, and should ask for such.
+As it stands, though, we are still pushing this individual to select between two choices, when in fact, they may prefer another option.
+This is perfectly, and naturally, acceptable.

 ### Gender scale

 ![The gender scale allows for bigender/intersex individuals, but not agender](gender-scale.png)

-Another option that people have presented to define gender is a sliding scale with male at one end and female at the other.
+Given that a binary system is inadequate for individuals not self-identifying at extremes, another option that people have presented to define gender is a sliding scale with male at one end and female at the other.
 This is better, because we can now represent more feminine men, masculine women, intersex, bigender, and some androgynous people.
 However, this scale actually still supports the concept of gender binary, and as such does not respect individuals that exist outside of its normative bounds.
 For instance, where does one go in the scale that have no self-identifiable gender characteristics?
+Frankly, an individual that is neither man nor woman is not necessarily in the middle of one particular scale.

 ### Gender spectrum